This link has been bookmarked by 76 people . It was first bookmarked on 26 May 2012, by Nancy Latimer.

 -

+Here’s an opportunity to reach every student in a meaningful way.
 But unless traditional teaching practices morph to adapt and fully take advantage of what mobile devices can afford, some fear the promise will go the way of all the technology collecting dust in the corner of the classroom.
+Worse, it might eventually lead to what everyone unequivocally dreads: the mechanization of teaching.

 -